anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 <hr>

 ### 7.4.
-Review the Airflow environment and Terraform imported Airflow variables in the Cloud Composer UI
+Review the Airflow environment and Terraform imported Airflow variables in the Managed Airflow service UI

-Familaize yourself with the UI of Cloud Composer service.
+Familiarize yourself with the UI of Managed Airflow service.
 And then navigate to the "Environment Variables" tab and review the variables supplied at provision time that get used in the DAG at runtime.

  ![README](images/s8s-qs-09.png)
 <br><br>